 - 1 Compound annual growth rate. - 2 Not Applicable.
-Population data are shown for informational purposes but are not used for forecasting any sector. - 3 The number of jobs in the City is used as an indicator for all municipal operation emissions.
-Since no growth in staff is anticipated from 2012, municipal emissions are projected to remain relatively constant.
+Population data are shown for informational purposes but are not used for forecasting any sector. - 3 The number of jobs in the City is used as an indicator for municipal operation emissions.